Jhonmarshton/Uma-Mart-data-analysis./README.md

 6. Relation between Age and Gender on the number of orders.
 7. Which channel is contributing to maximum sales?
-8. Highest selling category? etc. where answered in this analysis have also shared the doc. file for sample insight.
+8. Highest selling category? etc. where answered in this analysis I have also shared the doc. file for sample insight.